Sir-Bobert-II/BOR/README.md

 sudo systemctl enable --now leb.service # Enable service
 ```

-This installs, enables, and starts LEB.
-To read logs and see that status of LEB use systemd's
+This enables and starts LEB.
+To read logs and see the status of LEB use systemd's
 `status`:

 ```sh